FlexTechDev/Spectre-News/README.md

 **Features:**

-1. **Bias Slider:** The main feature would be the ability to adjust the political bias of the news feed by moving a slider along a spectrum.
+1. **Bias Slider:** The main feature is the ability to adjust the political bias of the news feed by moving a slider along a spectrum.

-2. **Multiple Perspectives:** For major stories, the platform could present articles from multiple sources across the political spectrum to showcase diverse viewpoints.
+2. **Multiple Perspectives:** For major stories, the platform presents articles from multiple sources across the political spectrum to showcase diverse viewpoints.

-3. **Transparency Information:** Each article could include information about the original source and its known biases, allowing users to be more informed about where their news is coming from.
+3. **Transparency Information:** Each article includes information about the original source and its known biases, allowing users to be more informed about where their news is coming from.

 4. **Personalized News Feed:** Users can choose to follow specific topics, regions, or types of news, and the platform will curate a personalized news feed based on these preferences.